 “Lahpet” translates directly from Burmese as “tea” which is reflected in the restaurant’s signature dish: the Tea Leaf Salad.
 Another highlight of the menu is supposed to be the home-made Shan tofu, made on site from scratch using split peas.
 I regret not trying either…but more on that later.

 One of the successes of this restaurant is its design: as well as a long communal table (ideal for birthday dinners, this evening’s party being a case in point), there a few cosy booths near the window and seats around the bar which for me are always the best in the house.
 And this is so especially here: the drinks list is worth a perusal: the wines are Borough sourced and more excitingly, the cocktails are herb infused, including the Lemongrass Mimosas my companion and I enjoyed.
-The appearance of this Asian root in my cocktail brought back fond memories of my Yumtini in Como’s Nahm restaurant in Thailand, which is what this blog is named after!
+The appearance of this Asian root in my cocktail brought back fond memories of my Yumtini in Como’s Nahm restaurant in Thailand, after which this blog is titled!

 Onto the food, disappointingly, the kitchen had run out of their only vegetarian main – the Pumpkin Stuffed with Wild Rice (£11).
 When I queried what the other options were, the answers were limited to either their Shan noodles with vegetables and tofu or their Roasted Aubergine Salad (£7.50) as a main.
 I was stunned to find only one vegetarian main on their menu based on a cuisine so rooted in spices, herbs and vegetables.
 For starters (well, actually as a main) I’d expect to see at least one aromatic curry.
 But alas, settling for the Aubergine, we also ordered a selection of their Fritters – Mandalay (Red Bean), Sweetcorn, Bottle Gourd and Tofu – to share (£8).